 The UConn Glee Club is one of the newest performing organizations on campus.
 Following in the tradition of low-voice chorus singing throughout the nation, UConn Glee Club provides service to the university and the state through the singing of the low voice repertoire.
 Although singing a Choral Placement Hearing is encouraged, membership in Glee Club is open to any bass or tenor singer enrolled at the university and students from all aspects of campus life are welcome.
 UConn Glee Club will celebrate excellence and UConn Husky Pride in all we do.

-This vocal ensemble is a large mixed choir comprised of UConn faculty, staff, and students as well as members of the Greater Storrs Community.
+This vocal ensemble is a large mixed choir comprised of UConn faculty, staff, and students as well as members othe Greater Storrs Community.
 The Festival Chorus rehearses once per week on Monday evenings – 7:00-9:00pm.
 This ensemble provides singers with the opportunity to be part of an outstanding community organization and to express themselves through the art of joyous choral singing.
 The Festival Chorus typically collaborates annually with the UCONN Concert Choir and Symphony Orchestra in performances of choral/orchestral masterworks.
 Recent performances included: Beethoven’s Symphony #9, The Brahms A German Requiem, Carl Orff’s Carmina Burana, and Dan Forrest’s Requiem for the Living.
 Some experience singing in a choir and music sight-reading is recommended but all interested singers are welcome and encouraged to be part of this outstanding choral organization.
 Festival Chorus may be taken for no credit (with a small membership dues each semester) for anyone who is not a registered UConn student.
-Please contact UConn Choirs at firstname.lastname@example.org for further information.
-Interested community members and registered students please show up for the first rehearsal, Monday, September 10th, at 6:30pm in room ML 103 in the UConn Music Building.
+Please contact director Matthew Harrison at email@example.com for further information.